 - Fiscal Stability

 - Collection Summary (museums only)

 Points will be awarded based on efforts towards making the proposal inclusive for all participants.
 Panelists will consider responses to the Americans with Disabilities Act questions as well as the Accessibility narrative response.

 Applications must earn a minimum average score of 80 to be recommended for funding.

 The maximum number of points an application can earn is 100.
 Panel members will individually score each application.
 The average of the individual panelist scores will be rounded to three decimal places.
 When the fourth decimal is a 5 or greater, the score will be rounded up in favor of the applicant.
 For example, 79.9995 will be rounded to 80.0 but 79.9993 would remain 79.999.
-All applications that meet the minimum score and are approved by the Secretary of State will be funded based on Legislative appropriation.
+All applications that meet the minimum score and are approved by the Secretary of State will be fully or partially funded contingent upon Legislative appropriation.